 Various fake blood recipes may create the same effect for those who shy away from the real thing, although we usually just employ red wine as a substitute when needed.
+We don't recommend using actual human blood as a prop for reasons related to health and sanitation, but some other Satanic groups have employed it.

 -The use of open flame in the ritual is a simple but surprisingly effective way to create both spectacle and visual catharsis.
-But it should go without saying that basic fire safety should be taken very seriously.
+But it should go without saying that basic fire safety should be taken very seriously, and be wary of smoke detectors and other fire alarms that can spoil the mood.